What to Wear in Greece: A Complete Packing Guide

 You want to focus on comfort with shoes and I personally don’t think you need a lot of shoe options for Greece.

-I’d pack one pair of comfortable walking shoes (maybe some white sneakers?) and a nice pair of sandals that you can wear exploring but also use to dress up an outfit.
+I’d pack one pair of comfortable walking shoes (maybe some white sneakers?) and a nice pair of sandals (another option here) that you can wear exploring but also use to dress up an outfit.
 Add in a pair of flip flops for a boat trip or a beach day and you’re good to go.

 I haven’t personally been to a spot that had a strict dress code of formal wear.
 A lot of the islands I’ve been to have been laid back so I’ve never had an issue with shoes.